 You can call the current loan servicer.
 If one is not listed, then contact the lender.
 Some servicers have web sites that can give you current account information.
 When available, we have provided links to their sites.

 The loan status code reflects the loan servicers current disposition for collecting the loan.
 If you are currently in school or in your grace period, your loan is in deferred status, and you do not have to make payments.
 Other loan statuses reflect loans that are in repayment, default, or have been cancelled.

 Where are the loans from my medical/nursing programs?
 Where is my work-study award?

 NSLDS has information only on Title IV loans and grants.
 Nursing and medical loans are part of the Federal governments Title VII programs and are not reported to NSLDS.
 You can review your promissory note to determine if it is a Title IV loan.
 Work-study awards are administered with Title IV funds by the schools and are not reported to NSLDS.
 Contact your school for questions regarding your work-study award.

 Where are my parent's PLUS loans?

 The only loans that are listed are those for which you are responsible for repaying.
 PLUS loans taken out by your parents on your behalf are not legally your responsibility.
-Your parents may review their PLUS loans by entering the web site using their identifiers and their own PIN.
+Your parents may review their PLUS loans by entering the web site using their own FSA ID.

 Where do I fulfill my Loan Exit Counseling requirement?